 The sea is shallow, compared to the sky.”

 She’s a bright light, alright.
 One we’ll have to keep an eye on.

-Beautiful music in honour of his famed parents Dave & Iola Brubeck.
-Drummer Dan Brubeck with an album that received a well-deserved JUNO nomination in 2016.
-Dan will be performing in Calgary & Edmonton in late September and it will be well worth going!
+Beautiful music in honour of his famed parents: Dave and Iola Brubeck.
+Drummer, Dan Brubeck, with an album that received a well-deserved JUNO nomination in 2016.
+Dan will be performing in Calgary and Edmonton in late September and it will be well worth going!